What is Indian status

 If you are registered as a status Indian under the Indian Act, your name will be added to the Indian Register.

 The Indian Register is the official record identifying persons registered as status Indians under the Indian Act.
-According to section 5 of the Indian Act, Indigenous and Northern Affairs Canada (INAC) is responsible for maintaining the Register.
+According to section 5 of the Indian Act, Indigenous Services Canada (ISC) is responsible for maintaining the Register.

 Registered Indians, also known as status Indians, have certain rights and benefits not available to non-status Indians, Métis, Inuit or other Canadians.
 These rights and benefits include on-reserve housing, education and exemptions from federal, provincial and territorial taxes in specific situations.